boxenergie/sunbase/README.md

 ## Credit

-This application was made for Sunshare by Teddy Evrard, Fabien Hervé, and Alexandre Rouchouze.
+This application was made for Sunshare by Teddy Evrard, Manon Baillet, and Alexandre Rouchouze.